 Exotic idyll in the heart of Edgbaston

-If you’re ever in the Midlands, take a detour to Birmingham Botanical Gardens (you’ll find my original post on the early autumn borders here).
+If you’re ever in the Midlands, take a detour to Birmingham Botanical Gardens (you’ll find my original post on the early autumn borders here) and one on the Subtropical House here.

 It’s one of the loveliest places I’ve ever visited, especially the glasshouses – I knew I couldn’t do the plants justice in a single post.